Sir Gilfrid Lawson, 9th Baronet

 In other cases, the proper duplicates (which were then the legal registers) were not produced, but only the collectors' lists.
 Had Lawson rejected all of the invalid votes, he would have acted correctly and Curwen and Lowther would have been duly elected.

 However, Lawson appears to have been a man of indecision, for he accepted some of the voters, which he marked with a query, and then did what he had no right to do; he struck several of the voters out of the poll book and returned Curwen and Lowther.
 Both parties petitioned Parliament.
 The Whigs based their complaints on the conduct of the Sheriff who was clearly in the wrong.
 Had he simply refused to receive the votes, which were clearly invalid, the return would have been the correct decision; but having placed the invalid votes on the poll book, which he had no authority to interfere with, for that was the duty of the members of the House of Commons.
 After much further wrangling, a compromise was reached, resulting in the election of Curwen and Fletcher.

 It was also agreed that all future polls would be contested by one nominated member from each party only, a compromise, respected for 63 years.
 Sir Gilfrid through all this meddling was very fortunate to end his days at Brayton.
 A motion moved by the Whigs in the House of Commons, later withdrawn, sought his committal to Newgate.

-Lawson became one of the early Cumberland landlords to promote a parliamentary Land Enclosures Act, when in 1770 at his request, parliament passed the Bassenthwaite Enclosures Act, enabling the wasteland in that parish to be enclosed and made available for cultivation.
+Lawson became one of the early Cumberland landlords to promote a parliamentary land inclosure act, when in 1770 at his request, Parliament passed the Bassenthwaite Inclosure Act 1770 (10 Geo.
+3. c.
+28 Pr.), enabling the wasteland in that parish to be enclosed and made available for cultivation.

 Sir Gilfrid died in 1794, and his remains lie in the southeast corner of Aspatria churchyard.
 Lawson had married Amelia, daughter of John Lovett Esq.
 The marriage produced two children, a son Wilfrid and a daughter Amelia.
 He was succeeded by his son Sir Wilfrid Lawson, 10th Baronet, the last of that order.